julioolivares/unified-types-declarator/README.md

-# Unified Type Generator
+# Unified Type Declarator

 ## Description

-The Unified Type Generator is a utility designed for generating global TypeScript type declarations from project files.
+The Unified Type Declarator is a utility designed for generating global TypeScript type declarations from project files.
 This tool automates the creation of detailed type definitions, ensuring consistency and accuracy across large TypeScript projects.
 It's particularly useful for applications with complex or frequently changing data models, as it helps maintain type safety and improve developer productivity by reducing manual type declaration overhead.

 ## Motivation

-The Unified Type Generator was developed to address the complexities associated with managing TypeScript type declarations, especially in large-scale projects or those organized as monorepos.
+The Unified Type Declarator was developed to address the complexities associated with managing TypeScript type declarations, especially in large-scale projects or those organized as monorepos.
 In environments where multiple packages coexist within a single repository, maintaining a single source of truth for type definitions is crucial.
 This tool facilitates the integration and reuse of types across different parts of a project, streamlining development and enhancing maintainability.

 ## Features